Busy Philipps: Career

-While still in high school, Philipps worked at toy trade fairs as a real-life Barbie, her sister "Cool Teen Skipper™️”.
+While still in high school, Philipps worked at toy trade fairs as a real-life Barbie, her sister Cool Teen Skipper.
 Among the many people who saw her at toy conventions was actress Sharon Stone, who was impressed with her performance and told Philipps that she would be a star.

 Her first major role was Kim Kelly in the 1999–2000 comedy-drama TV series Freaks and Geeks; Philipps appeared in all but one of the show's 18 episodes (the episode "Chokin' & Tokin'").
 She made her film debut in the comedy The Smokers in 2000, and had various small appearances on television.

 In 2001, Philipps was cast as Audrey Liddell in the teen drama Dawson's Creek.
-She was a series regular in seasons 5 and 6, appearing in 46 episodes, before the show finished in 2003.
-The role earned her a Teen Choice Awards nomination in the category of "TV - Choice Sidekick".

 Philipps appeared in several films, including Home Room (2002) and White Chicks (2004).
 She was cast in the UPN sitcom Love, Inc. in a role originally intended for Shannen Doherty.
 The show lasted one season (2005–2006).
 In 2006, she had a major recurring role as Hope Bobeck on ER, alongside her Freaks and Geeks co-star Linda Cardellini.
 During her second year on ER, her character was written out as heading to South America to "fulfill her Christian mission".

 Philipps had a co-credit for the storyline of the 2007 comedy film Blades of Glory.
 A year later, she appeared in a supporting role in Made of Honor.

-She made appearances in He's Just Not That Into You as Kelli Ann and on an episode of How I Met Your Mother.
+She made appearances in He's Just Not That into You as Kelli Ann and on an episode of How I Met Your Mother.

 From 2009 to 2015, Philipps portrayed Laurie Keller in the television series Cougar Town.
 She routinely contributed to the Thrilling Adventure Hour, a live stage radio show.
 Her primary recurring character was the Red Plains Rider.

 On a 2010 appearance on Chelsea Lately, Philipps said that she auditioned for the hit television show Glee just one week after giving birth, following a pregnancy during which she gained 80 pounds.

 Philipps starred on the HBO series Vice Principals (2016–2017).

 In 2017, she signed on as co-lead opposite Casey Wilson in Tina Fey's comedy pilot The Sackett Sisters for NBC, but it was not picked up.

-In 2018 and 2019, Philipps played Sheba Goodman in season 4 of Netflix’s Unbreakable Kimmy Schmidt.
+In 2018 and 2019, Philipps played Sheba Goodman in season 4 of Netflix's Unbreakable Kimmy Schmidt.

 She had a late-night talk show called Busy Tonight, which aired on E! from October 28, 2018, to May 16, 2019.
 It was cancelled the same day Philipps was nominated for a 2019 Critics Choice Award.
 In August 2020 she began hosting a podcast, Busy Philipps is Doing Her Best, along with former Busy Tonight writers Caissie St. Onge and Shantira Jackson.

+In October 2020, it was announced that she had joined the main cast of Peacock's Girls5eva, a musical comedy about a female pop group that reunites 20 years after it flamed out.
+In its third season the show, created by Meredith Scardino, shifted to Netflix.